k-rns/2020-05-22-WHOI-online/index.md

 </p>

 <p>
   Please make sure you have installed all the required packages before the start of this workshop.
-We will be holding an on-line data lab with Stace Beaulieu on May 20 and help you installing the packages. </p>
+We will be holding an on-line data lab with Stace Beaulieu on May 20 and help you installing the packages if necessary. </p>

 <p>